HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 bash add_treatment_response.sh
 ```
 input files:
-all_patient_RNA_support_diag.tab.gz
+-   all_patient_RNA_support_diag.tab.gz
-BRAF_patients.tab
+-   BRAF_patients.tab

 Adds Best response for BRAF patients with targeted treatment in output file: all_patient_RNA_support_diag_status.tab.
 Then subset the data to only contain the patients from the BRAF study in output file: BRAF_patient_RNA_support_diag_status.tab.

 **Snakefile_pileup_RNA**

+Edit config file paths to change input and output folders.
 Run snakemake pipeline with follwing command.
-Change value for -j in command to the number of parallel jobs you wish to run
+Change value for -j in command to the number of parallel jobs you wish to run.

 ``` bash
 snakemake -s Snakefile_pileup_RNA --profile path/to/VEXER/pbs-default -j 40 --cores 1 -k -p
 ```